dotansimha/graphql-code-generator/website/docs/plugins/jsdoc.md

 > developed by [`CarloPalinckx`](https://github.com/CarloPalinckx)

-This plugin generated JSDoc comments based in your GraphQLSchema.
+This plugin generates types in the form of JSDoc comments based on your GraphQLSchema.

 ## Installation